wikimedia/integration-zuul/doc/source/reference/pipeline_def.rst

          these cases, build resources can be conserved by avoiding building intermediate versions.

          .. note:: Since this pipeline filters intermediate buildsets using it in combination with file filters on jobs is dangerous.
 In this case jobs of in between buildsets can be unexpectedly skipped entirely.
-If file filters are needed the independent pipeline manager should be used.
+If file filters are needed the ``independent`` or ``serial`` pipeline managers should be used.

    .. attr:: post-review
       :default: false